Powerlearnproject/se-day1-assignment-Daves-devspace/README.md

   projects.
   Clearer project planning and timelines: With well-defined stages, teams could better estimate project timelines, monitor progress, and allocate resources efficiently.
   Foundation for modern methodologies: The SDLC paved the way for more adaptable and iterative approaches like Agile and DevOps, which emerged in subsequent decades
-.
-The Agile Movement (1990s-Present)
+.The Agile Movement (1990s-Present)
   In the late 1990s, software development teams faced difficulties with traditional, inflexible methodologies like Waterfall, especially in rapidly evolving industries.
   This challenge sparked the Agile movement, which prioritized flexibility, collaboration, and iterative development.
-In 2001, a group of software practitioners released the
-  Agile Manifesto, outlining principles for a more responsive approach to software development.
+In 2001, a group of software practitioners released the Agile Manifesto, outlining principles for a more responsive approach to software development.
   Key concepts of Agile include the frequent delivery of functional software, close collaboration with customers, and the willingness to embrace changes even late in the development cycle.